This chocolate croissant article is originally published on December 2, 2015 by Cyrus Roepers. It is updated October 20, 2022 by Janine Do.

 Step-by-Step Instructions

-In a food processor, combing the dough ingredients and pulse.
+In a food processor (on Amazon), combing the dough ingredients and pulse.
 You might want to add the cream cheese and butter in thirds.
 Once combined, separate into 2 discs, wrap in plastic and let it chill in the fridge for around 1 hour.

 Transfer your dough to a workable surface.
-Lightly flour a large cutting board to make an easy floured surface.
-Alternatively, if you don’t have a large wooden cutting board, use a large sheet of parchment paper and sprinkle it with flour on your kitchen table.
+Lightly flour a large cutting board (on Amazon) to make an easy floured surface.
+Alternatively, if you don’t have a large wooden cutting board (on Amazon), use a large sheet of parchment paper and sprinkle it with flour on your kitchen table.
 With a rolling pin, roll out the dough until it reaches about 1/8 of an inch thickness (around a thickness of quarter or a dime).

 Optional – use the bottom of a cake pan to cut out the shape of a perfect circle.